How to use local fonts in Greenshift for GDPR

 We all know that GDPR will kill internet, meanwhile, we can fight with it.

-Local font option was added in version 3 of Greenshift.
-This allows you to replace external Google fonts and also gives you ability to use any font on site.
+A local font option was added in version 3 of Greenshift.
+This allows you to replace external Google fonts and also gives you the ability to use any font on the site.

 First of all, you need to upload fonts, you can do this in Greenshift settings.

-You can upload unlimited fonts, but we strongly recommended to use not more than 2 fonts.
+You can upload unlimited fonts, but we strongly recommended to use no more than 2 fonts.

-In Label, you must place exact name of your font.
+In Label, you must place the exact name of your font.

-Once you uploaded fonts, now, you can select them in Typography options
+Once you uploaded fonts, now, you can select them in the Typography options

-We definitely recommend to upload only woff2 format because it’s most modern and has small size
+We definitely recommend uploading woff2 format because it’s the most modern and has a small size.
+Also, always use Variable font if it’s available

 How to deal with several styles and variants